WyriHaximus-labs/cache/README.md

 ```

 This example eventually removes the key `foo` from the cache.
 As with `set`,
-this may not happen instantly.
+this may not happen instantly and a promise is returned to provide guarantees whether
+or not the item has been removed from cache.

 ### ArrayCache